 - Brown or black wire (GND): Connect to a GND pin on the ESP32.

-- Yellow or white wire (signal): Connect to one of the GPIO pins on the ESP32.
+- Yellow or white wire (signal): Connect to one of the ESP32’s GPIO pins.

-Except for very small servos, you should not power the servo from the ESP32.
-In fact, even with very small servos, it is always better to power them from another source.
+Except in the case of very, very small servos, you should not power the Servo from the ESP32.
+In fact, even for very small servos, it is always better if you power it from another source.

 Servo Library for the ESP32

-As we mentioned, unlike a “conventional” Arduino, the ESP32 core does not include a native library to control servos.
+As mentioned, unlike a “conventional” Arduino, the ESP32 Core does not include a native library for controlling servos.

-Instead, we will need to download one.
+Instead, we will have to download one.
 Fortunately, the community has developed several libraries.
-For example, I like this one GitHub - madhephaestus/ESP32Servo: Arduino-compatible servo library for the ESP32.
+For example, I like this one: GitHub - madhephaestus/ESP32Servo: Arduino-compatible servo library for the ESP32

-This one is also well-known.
-Although I like it less because it has lower compatibility with ESP32 variants GitHub - RoboticsBrno/ServoESP32: Generate RC servo signal.
+This one is also very well-known.
+Although I like it less because it has lower compatibility with ESP32 variants: GitHub - RoboticsBrno/ServoESP32: Generate RC servo signal

-In any case, be attentive to the compatibility with your ESP32 model, because not all libraries are compatible with all models.
+In any case, pay attention to the compatibility with your specific ESP32 model, as not all libraries are compatible with all models.

 Both libraries have their peculiarities and additional functions.
-Check their documentation if you want to dive deeper into them.
+Consult their documentation if you want to delve deeper into them.

-To get started, we need to include the Servo library in our program.
-Depending on your library, you should add one of the following lines at the beginning of your code:
+To begin, we must include the Servo library in our program.
+Depending on your chosen library, you should add one of the following lines at the beginning of your code:

 // for the madhephaestus library